creame/joinchat/README.txt

 = What about GDPR? =

-WhatsApp me don't save any personal data and don't use cookies.
+WAme don't save any personal data and don't use cookies.

 = Google Analytics integration =

-WhatsApp me send an event when user click to launch WhatsApp.
+WAme send an event when user click to launch WhatsApp.

 If Global Site Tag (gtag.js) detected: